johanneslumpe/basic-lexer/README.md

 Below you can find a contrived example.
 It is purposefully kept basic to illustrate how to use the lexer.
 While the example below could have also easily been solved using a simple regular expression, they are in general hard to read and debug.
 Using a lexer gives you a lot more flexibility and your code remains readable and easily debuggable.

-**NOTE: This library makes use of ES7 array methods and `Symbol`.
+**NOTE: This library makes use of ES7 array and string methods and `Symbol`.
 To use it within an environment that does not support these, you have to provide your own polyfills.**

 ```ts
 import { EOS, Lexer } from '@johanneslumpe/basic-lexer';